Info' for New Baiters

 Pellets of bait, in pre-packaged plastic bags are taken out by teams of no less than two volunteers.
 Getting to the start of a line can be a short walk, but typically would involve walking for around 20 minutes, travelling on one of the park tracks.

 Each station on the line is checked.
 If the bait is either eaten or deteriorated it is replaced.
 Most lines have around 18 stations, and it will take around an hour and a half to complete.
-The whole trip, then, is typically around three hours.
+The whole trip, then, is typically around three to four hours.

 The gear you need to have: